chrisrhymes/chrisrhymes.github.io/_posts/2018-05-22-why-do-i-always-use-laravel.markdown

 Learning Laravel helped me write better code.
 I’m still learning but compared to the way I used to write code, it's so much easier to understand and maintain than it used to be.

-I do a lot of work with WordPress and it annoys the hell out of me, especially after using blade templating language where all you need to write is `{{ $variable }}` rather than `<?php echo $variable; ?>`.
+I do a lot of work with WordPress and it annoys the hell out of me, especially after using blade templating language where all you need to write is {% raw %} {{ $variable }} {% endraw %} rather than `<?php echo $variable; ?>`.
 I really dislike writing <?php tags for some reason.

 But the biggest issue I have with WordPress is the fact you are using functions everywhere, but you have no idea where the function comes from.
 There are no classes or namespaces, it's just `<?php the_title(); ?>`, which may be fine for a beginner, but there is no way of altering what that function does.
 You can’t extend that method and improve it for your own purposes, you are stuck with it.